ShinyJonny/glob/frontend/data/projects/roggame.md

 tags: [ wip, rust ]
 ---

 A work-in-progress adventure game inspired by terminal rogue-likes.
-It uses a custom windowing and UI library, built on top of termion.
+It uses a custom windowing and UI library ([cwinui](/projects/cwinui)), built on top of [termion](https://crates.io/crates/termion).